njonsson/autoloaded/README.md

 # lib/my_awesome_gem.rb
 module MyAwesomeGem

-  Autoloaded.module do |autoloaded|
+  Autoloaded.module do |autoloading|
-    autoloaded.with :DB, :VERSION
+    autoloading.with :DB, :VERSION
     # Or:
-    # autoloaded.with :DB
+    # autoloading.with :DB
-    # autoloaded.with :VERSION
+    # autoloading.with :VERSION
     # Or:
-    # autoloaded.with DB: 'db', VERSION: 'version'
+    # autoloading.with DB: 'db', VERSION: 'version'
     # Or:
-    # autoloaded.with DB:      'db'
+    # autoloading.with DB:      'db'
-    # autoloaded.with VERSION: 'version'
+    # autoloading.with VERSION: 'version'
     # Or:
-    # autoloaded.with 'db' => :DB, 'version' => :VERSION
+    # autoloading.with 'db' => :DB, 'version' => :VERSION
     # Or:
-    # autoloaded.with 'db'      => :DB
+    # autoloading.with 'db'      => :DB
-    # autoloaded.with 'version' => :VERSION
+    # autoloading.with 'version' => :VERSION
   end

   # The above is the equivalent of: